 Place pictures on the wall of the three kinds of fruits and have students stand next to their favorite.
+Sample pictures follow these instructions on pages 3-5.

 For active engagement encourage pair or group sharing, before sharing out with whole group.